lanrete/HomeCreditDefaultRisk/README.md

 ### To-do & Diffculties

 - Understand the different data structure and key columns.
 - To use `feature_importance` from model outputs, we don't need to impute the missing value since Light-GBM can take care of missing values by design.
 But we can't directly use it into the Pipeline, or I hadn't figure out how.
-- Genearte features from `previous_application.csv`.
+- <del>Genearte features from `previous_application.csv`.</del>
+- Feature selection should be performed at different levels.
+When aggregating the datasets, mutiple features will be generated for one single columns.
+For example, the `min`, `max` and `mean` value will be generated for `AMT_ANNUITY` at `SK_ID_CURR` level for dataset `previous_application.csv`.
+Only one feature should be kept to reduce overfitting since they all carried similar information.
+We only need to find the one with highest predictive power.
+To do so, we could try:
+  - Use `chi2`, `iv` or similar metrics to evalute predictive power.
+Need to take care of missing value in this way.
+  - Use `feature_importance` from Light-GBM.
+Don't need to take care of missing value this way.

 ### Current Score & Location on LB